jsevilla274/weekly-playlist-bot/README.md

 # weekly-playlist-bot
-A script that interacts with Discord's Bot API and Spotify's Web API to retrieve user data from a text channel and compile a Spotify Playlist for the previous week.
+A script that interacts with Discord's HTTP Bot API and Spotify's Web API to retrieve user data from a text channel and compile a Spotify Playlist for the previous week.

 ## Pre-requisites
 * `.env` file
     * Please use `.env.sample` as a basis and see other pre-requisites to understand how to populate it
 * Discord server
-    * The `.env` file will require the [channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) of the channel that will be read/posted to
+    * The `.env` file will require the [channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) of the Discord guild channel that will be read/posted to
 * [Discord bot application](https://discord.com/developers/applications)
     * A bot token will need to be supplied in the `.env`
     * The bot will need to be invited into the target server and have the "Send Messages", "Embed Links", "Manage Messages", and "Read Message History" permissions